 Warm weather impact

-When you press on the brake pedal, a tremendous amount of friction and, as a result, heat is generated.
+When you press on the brake pedal, a tremendous amount of friction and heat is generated.
 When outside temperatures soar, the heat created during braking becomes much more significant.

 And, as you can probably guess, heat doesn’t dissipate easily in warmer weather.
 With time, overheated brakes can lose their effectiveness or even fail prematurely.